 This creates a new SMS gateway definition or updates an existing one.

-- name The unique identifier of the SMS gateway definition - module The providermodule name - description An optional description of the definition option this function deletes an option of a gateway definition

-• options. - Additional options for the provider module (module specific)
+- name The unique identifier of the SMS gateway definition - module The providermodule name - description An optional description of the definition - option.
+Additional options for the provider module (module specific)

 DELETE /smsgateway/option/(gwid)/